Photo Credit: Tunica Convention & Visitors Bureau (Tunica Resorts, MS)

 Ste.
 Geneviève, MO pop.
 4,440

-Travelers get to experience Mississippi’s first settlement along the Great River Road!
-Get a glimpse of french colonial culture and history through unique stores and restaurants.
+Travelers get to experience Missouri’s first settlement along the Great River Road!
+Get a glimpse of French colonial culture, vertical log architecture, and history through unique historic home tours, stores, and restaurants.

 Kimmswick, MO pop.
 152